burrito-brothers/shiba/README.md

 rake test
 bundle exec shiba review --submit --token $MY_GITHUB_TOKEN --branch $(git rev-parse HEAD) --pull-request $MY_PR_NUMBER
 ```

+The `--submit` option tells Shiba to comment on the relevant PR when an issue is found.

 ### Analyze queries from the developer console